GermanBrainRot/Project-Galileo/README.md

 $$\begin{align*}\hat{f}:\mathbb{C}^S &\longmapsto \mathbb{C}^S,\\ \hat{f}(\phi_s) &\mapsto \phi_{f(s)}.\end{align*}$$

-That's a trick we have hitherto been using on *each object's* Hilbert space, but never on a global Hilbert space encoding the big picture - at least not in such clear and straightforward terms.
+That's a trick we have - to my knowledge - hitherto been using on *each object's* Hilbert space, but never on a global Hilbert space encoding the big picture.
+Here, it is straightforward, for example, to tie a coordinate transformation in one particle's position/momentum space to that of another particle.

+After finding our evolution operator, incorporating my collpase dynamics is a mechanical transformation which is optional in scenarios where the weight of the Born branches can be considered negligible.

 Oh, and to fully incorporate my first postulate and make this truly Lorentz compatible, one probably has to impose symmetry constraints on the time dimension (which so far was just a parameter to index our unitary operators!) as well and think carefully about what that means.
 In particular, I expect a stark asymmetry between the known past and the unknown future.